man-group/hexplode/README.md

 The challenge in the original competition was to write an algo player for the game and two example algo players were provided in the algos package to help entrants get started.
 You can measure the relative performance of all your algos by running ```python simulate.py```.

+The game of Hexplode originally appeared in 1982 in PCW (Personal Computer World) magazine as a BASIC program for the BBC Micro written by J. Ansell.